-Facility Dog, The Society of Saint Hilarion Aged Care Facility setting.
+Facility Dog, The Society of Saint Hilarion Aged Care Facility

+As the largest member of the G Litter, Gilbert has found his perfect career as a Facility Dog in a residential care setting.
 Gilbert, known as 'Handsome Boy' brings joy to residents, supporting them with physical and mental wellbeing whilst enjoying lots of pats.
 On weeknights and weekends, Gilbert stays with his primary handler, Milani where he unwinds with more cuddles and goes to sleep with his favourite toy 'Teddy'.